ridadars/AI-NEWS-SUMMARIZER/README.md

 .venv\Scripts\activate
 # macOS / Linux
 source .venv/bin/activate
-Install dependencies
+3. Install Dependencies
 bash
 Copy code
 pip install -r requirements.txt
-Gemini API key
+4. Add Your Gemini API Key

-Get one from Google AI Studio → https://aistudio.google.com/
+Get a key from Google AI Studio

-Create a file named .env in the project folder:
+Create a file called .env in the project folder with this inside:

-ini
+env
 Copy code
 GEMINI_API_KEY=your_api_key_here
-▶️ Usage
+▶️ How to Use
-Option A — Use a .txt file (recommended)
+Option 1 — Use a .txt File (recommended)
-Put your article in article.txt, then:
+Paste your article into article.txt and run:

 bash
 Copy code
 python summarizer.py --file article.txt --experiment-temps "0.1,0.7,1.0" --qa
-Option B — Paste text in terminal bash
+Option 2 — Paste Text in Terminal bash
 Copy code
 python summarizer.py --stdin --experiment-temps "0.1,0.7,1.0" --qa
-You’ll be prompted: “Paste your article text…”

-Option C — Use a URL (not all sites allow scraping) bash
+Option 3 — Use a URL (if allowed) bash
 Copy code
-python summarizer.py --url "https://example.com/your-article" --experiment-temps "0.1,0.7,1.0" --qa
+python summarizer.py --url "https://example.com/article" --experiment-temps "0.1,0.7,1.0" --qa
-If the site blocks scraping (e.g., many BBC/Reuters pages), copy/paste the text into article.txt instead.

-💬 Q&A Prompting (what the script sends)
-Each question is sent along with the full article text, e.g.:

-vbnet
+⚠️ Many sites block scraping.
+If you get a 403 or 401 error, copy the article into article.txt instead.

+💬 Asking Questions (Q&A)
+After summarization, the script will ask you to enter questions like:

+makefile
 Copy code
-Question: [your question]
-Article: [full article text]
+Q1: Who performed at Wembley Stadium?
+Q2: How many people attended their tour?
+Q3: What was unique about their concert?
-The model is instructed to answer only using the article.
+Each question is answered using only the article text.

-🧪 Record Your Observations
-Run:

-bash
-Copy code
-python summarizer.py --file article.txt --experiment-temps "0.1,0.7,1.0"
-Open observations.md and paste the 3 summaries (0.1 / 0.7 / 1.0).

-Write what changed, which temperature was best, and why.

-🔧 Useful Flags
---style pirate|comedian|sports → fun summary tone

---disable-thinking → reduces reasoning budget (faster/cheaper on 2.5-flash)

---max-questions 5 → ask more than three questions

-🧯 Troubleshooting
-401/403 on URL input: the site likely blocks scraping → use --file or --stdin.

-Key not found: ensure .env exists and contains GEMINI_API_KEY=....

-Accidentally committed .env:

-git rm --cached .env

-Add .env to .gitignore

-Commit & push; rotate the key in AI Studio.

-🛡️ Privacy
-Never commit .env (API keys) or your .venv/ folder.
-Recommended .gitignore:
+📊 Temperature Experiments
+You can test how creativity affects summaries:

+0.1 → Robotic, factual

+0.7 → Balanced and clear

+1.0 → More creative and free

+All outputs are saved into runs/, and you can paste them into observations.md to write your comparison.

+📌 .gitignore (important!)
+Make sure these are inside your .gitignore so they don’t get uploaded:

 markdown
 Copy code